clayhickman/portfolio/threat-hunting-scenarios/threat-report(mimikatz).md

 ---

 ## High-Level Mimikatz related IoC Discovery Plan:
-1. Check DeviceFileEvents for any mimikatz.exe or credential file events
+1. Check DeviceFileEvents for any mimikatz related events
-2. Check DeviceProcessEvents for any signs of Mimikatz installation or usage
+2. Check DeviceProcessEvents for any signs of Mimikatz installation / execution, or exfiltration related commands.
-3. Check DeviceNetworkEvents for any signs of outgoing connections that may be exfiltrating extracted credentials to remote hosts
+3. Check DeviceNetworkEvents for any signs of outbound connections to remote hosts that may be used for exfiltration purposes.

 ---

 ## Steps Taken